 Our travel packages are targeted at enhancing the wellbeing & betterment of the people at the individual or societal level without any return.
 We commit to developing, operating, and marketing tourism in a sustainable manner and make a positive contribution to the natural and cultural environment, which produce benefits for the host communities, and which do not put the risk at their future livelihood.

-We engage in the responsible use of natural and cultural resources; the minimization of pollution and waste; the conservation of landscapes, biodiversity and cultural heritage; fair and responsible treatment of employees, suppliers and guests; fair use of local products and services; as well as involvement and cooperation with local communities so as to improve the quality life of local people.
+We engage in the responsible use of natural and cultural resources; the minimization of pollution and waste; the conservation of landscapes, biodiversity, and cultural heritage; fair and responsible treatment of employees, suppliers, and guests; fair use of local products and services; as well as involvement and cooperation with local communities so as to improve the quality life of local people.

-Environmental protection, fair working conditions for employees and contributing to the welfare of local communities are key strategies we focus on.
-We have strong relationship with local communities where we are operating; therefore, we also have a strong influence on the socio-economic development of those regions.
+Environmental protection, fair working conditions for employees, and contributing to the welfare of local communities are key strategies we focus on.
+We have a strong relationship with local communities where we are operating; therefore, we also have a strong influence on the socio-economic development of those regions.
 For customers as well as for employees, the coordination of CSR strategies is becoming significantly important.
 To operate successfully in the future it will be necessary to continuously implement and successfully establish CSR strategies in the long term.